cassidybargell/election_analytics/posts/week_6.md

 However, the only state that flips using unemployment data is Florida.
 Without the unemployment data, the prediction outcomes for Florida are still extremely marginal, at a 50.068% popular vote share for Trump in the model relying on demographics, and a 50.14497% popular vote share for Trump in the model relying on polling.

 In 2016 Trump won Florida also by a razor thin margin.
-It will be interesting to see how the election plays out in states like Florida that are likely to be won very narrowly in a year when mail in ballots and controversy are likely to make election night more chaotic than typical.
+It will be interesting to see how the election plays out in states like Florida that are likely to be won very narrowly in a year when mail in ballots and controversy might make election night more chaotic than normal.